makersacademy/bowling-challenge-ruby/planning.md

 ** How can I tell which frame I am on? **

 Or instead of rolls, have strike => false, spare => true
+* Iain's complete or not complete bonus
+* number of bonus balls, when it gets to zero, closed

 #### Order of game...